 The Suncoast Parkway provides an alternate to congested US 19, US 41 and I-75 in this corridor.
-The facility opened from the Veterans Expressway to SR 50 in February 2001, and to US 98 in August 2001.
+The facility opened fully in August 2001.
 Conversion of the Suncoast Parkway to AET is expected to be completed in FY 2021, complementing the Veterans Expressway.
-As such, only SunPass® or TOLL-BY-PLATE® will be accepted for toll payment.
+As such, only SunPass[®] or TOLL-BY-PLATE[®] will be accepted for toll payment.